Photo by Roi Dimor on Unsplash.

-If you’re a lefty revert, you must learn to always use your right hand when you do these three things:
+If you’re a left-handed convert to Islam, you must learn to always use your right hand when you do these three things:

 - Hand things to people

-Presumably this will be important to about 1 in 10 reverts, since about 10% of humans are southpaws.
+Presumably, this will be important to about 1 in 10 converts, since about 10% of humans are southpaws.
 For some reason, the left/right ratio for cats is 50/50–a bit of unrelated trivia I found interesting.

 More to the point, Satan is left handed.

-This should come as no surprise to reverts of Christian background, since we already know this.
-For those who were not paying attention in Sunday school, the Bible has 100 positive mentions of the right hand, and 25 mentions of the left hand, all or which are negative.
+This should come as no surprise to converts from Christianity since we already know this.
+For those who were not paying attention in Sunday school, the Bible has 100 positive mentions of the right hand, and 25 mentions of the left hand, all of which are negative.
 Jesus is traditionally depicted using his right hand, and the devil his left.

-Anyway, because the devil is left-handed, and some other stuff, including some matters of hygiene, it’s imperative for left-handed reverts to make the switch.
-A few people may argue otherwise, but I think evidence suggests you must, and really, it’s not that big of a deal.
+Anyway, because the devil is left-handed, and some other stuff, including some matters of hygiene, it’s imperative for left-handed converts to make the switch.
+A few people may argue otherwise, but I think the evidence suggests you must, and really, it’s not that big of a deal.

-Lefties, you learned how to shake with your right hand instead of your left, right?
+Lefties, you learned how to shake with your right hand instead of your left hand, right?
 So you already have some experience.